-Join Jack Schneider and me as we talk about the age-old quest to finally, FINALLY, fix the nation’s public schools, one policy at a time.
+Join Jack Schneider and me as we explore education in the time of Trump, one hot-button topic at a time.
 You can listen to episodes of Have You Heard on Soundcloud, or subscribe on iTunes.
 If you have ideas for topics you’d like to see us tackle, drop me a line at firstname.lastname@example.org.

 Our latest episode, For Profit U, features a conversation with Tressie McMillan Cottom about the about the rise of for-profit colleges, and *risky* higher ed that saddles low-income students with debt and questionable credentials.
 And we discuss the growing push to make K-12 similarly risky.

 - School Choice Meltdown in Motown Have You Heard heads to Detroit to hear from parents about how they’re faring in the city’s “education marketplace.”
 We listen in as they describe neighborhoods that have become school deserts, and the chaos of dealing with schools that suddenly close their doors.

 - Rate my Teacher: A Conversation with Michelle Rhee We ask Rhee about whether she’s rethinking the use of student test scores to evaluate teachers, whether the policies she’s pushed for have led to teacher shortages, and what’s next for the education reform movement in these Trumpian times.